-For a long time, many anglers wouldn’t even think about targeting milkfish when fishing these destinations, as for years they were considered to be “uncatchable” vegetarian fish that would never eat a fly.
+Many anglers wouldn’t even think about targeting milkfish when fishing these destinations for a long time.
+For years, they were considered “uncatchable” vegetarian fish that would never eat a fly.

-The guides of the Seychelles worked for years to crack the code, however, and eventually, they figured out a number of methods and techniques that allowed their clients to catch these “super-charged, over-sized mullet on steroids” on a regular basis.
+The guides of the Seychelles worked for years to crack the code, however.
+Eventually, they figured out a number of methods and techniques that allowed their clients to catch these “super-charged, over-sized mullet on steroids” on a regular basis.

-Milkfish are a toothless, silver-colored species that in many ways resembles a gigantic minnow.
+Milkfish are a toothless, silver-colored species that resembles a gigantic minnow in many ways.
 They have a large, forked black tail and can grow to almost six feet in length.
-While anglers will occasionally see them cruising the flats, they are incredibly hard to catch in shallow water unlikely to take a fly.
+While anglers will occasionally see them cruising the flats, they are incredibly hard to catch in shallow water and unlikely to take a fly.

 Instead, the most “possible” and consistent action is found in the deep blue water just off of the flats or just beyond the reefs.
-It is there where anglers may come upon milkies in schools and “swells” by the thousands!
+There, anglers may come upon milkies in schools and “swells” by the thousands!
 When schooling and feeding, they are typically gulping on tiny invertebrates, small fish, microscopic plankton, and – most commonly – on algae and weeds.
-It’s during these situations where they can be enticed to take “algae-style” flies.
+During these situations, they can be enticed to take "algae-style" flies.

 Without a doubt, milkfish are difficult to catch.
 They can be a fish of well over 100 casts, but when an angler does finally hook into one of these vigorous fighters, get ready for a long, hard, fun battle where the use of a skiff and a net is almost always necessary to land them.